Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-To come back to the description of general $K$-bi-invariant states in terms of the extreme points of $\mathcal{C}$, the Choquet-Bishop-de Leeuw representation theorem (a measure-flavoured generalization of the Krein-Milman theorem) exhibits a general K-bi-invariant state as a "direct integral" of elementary spherical functions, in a way that mirrors the (initially more abstract) decomposition of the corresponding representation of $G$ into irreducibles.
-To be precise, let $\mathbf{\Lambda}$ be the space of extreme points of $\mathcal{C}$, a topological space if one lets it inherit the weak topology from $L^\infty(G)$.
-Then Choquet's theorem says every point of $\mathcal{C}$ is the barycentre of a probability measure concentrated on $\mathbf{\Lambda}$, and the probability measure is actually unique in our case: for a discussion and proof see \cite{Faraut}, Chapter II. \\ We can summarize the above discussion with the following statement.
+Then Choquet-Bishop-de Leeuw representation theorem, a measure-theoretic version of the Krein-Milman theorem, exhibits a general K-bi-invariant state as a ``direct integral'' of elementary spherical functions, in a way that mirrors the (initially more abstract) decomposition of the corresponding representation of $G$ into irreducibles.
+Let $\mathbf{\Lambda}$ be the space of extreme points of $\mathcal{C}$, a topological space if one lets it inherit the weak topology from $L^\infty(G)$.
+Then Choquet's theorem says every point of $\mathcal{C}$ is the barycentre of a probability measure concentrated on $\mathbf{\Lambda}$, and the probability measure is actually unique in our case: see \cite{Faraut}, Chapter~II.